-‘Equality Act Update’ by Gemma Ospedale
+‘Equality Act Update’

 In advance of 1st October, when the remaining provisions of the Equality Act came into force, we prepared a briefing for our clients reminding them of the changes.

 In essence, these revolve around the following issues:

 The basic framework of protection against direct and indirect discrimination

 Improving protection from discrimination for people who have or are associated with someone who has a “protected characteristic”

 The new concept of “discrimination arising from disability”

 The Government is also considering ways to implement a new single public sector equality duty which brings together the existing gender, race and disability duties and extends them to cover age, sexual orientation, gender reassignment, pregnancy and maternity and religion or belief.

 Three sets of regulations (The Equality Act 2010 (Disability) Regulations 2010) are also reviewed.